keelancook/missionscenter/docs/imb-semester-1-syllabus.md

 ## Student Learning Objectives
 After completing this course, students should be able to:
 * Explain the IMB and its sending process for Southern Baptist churches.
-* Examine and integrate the core missionary task into a philosophy of mission and disciple making.
+* Examine and integrate the core missionary task into a philosophy of mission and disciple-making.
 * Develop a plan to cultivate a vibrant spiritual life through disciplines of spiritual formation.
 * Comprehend and evaluate means of entry for cross-cultural evangelism and missions.
 * Assess and implement different culturally appropriate methods of evangelism in a cross-cultural setting.